-Cancellation policy: Requests for cancellations must be submitted in writing to email@example.com no later than five days after access to the program has been emailed to you.
-A $30 (+HST) administration and processing fee will apply for programs equal or more than $129 (before HST).
-A $5 (+HST) administration and processing fee will apply for programs less than $129 (before HST).
+Cancellation policy: Cancellation requests must be submitted in writing to email@example.com no later than five days after access to the program has been emailed to you.
+A $30 (+HST) administration and processing fee will apply for programs costing $129 or more (before HST).
+A $5 (+HST) administration and processing fee will apply for programs costing less than $129 (before HST).
 Cancellations will not be permitted once log-in to access the program material has been initiated.
 Program registration fees will not be refunded after the cancellation deadline.

 Protecting your privacy: Your privacy is important to us.
-Some information you provide to OPA in program registration forms and exercises may be considered personal information.
-The Association collects, uses, and shares the information contained in program registration forms and exercises for the sole purposes of processing your registration, issuing certificates/letters of completion, awarding continuing education credits, and delivering OPA services, programs, and publications to you.
+Some information you provide in program registration forms and exercises may be considered personal information.
+OPA collects, uses, and shares the information contained in program registration forms and exercises to process your registration; issue certificates of completion; award continuing education credits; and deliver OPA services, programs, and publications to you.